blankoslo/Pizza.v3/README.md

 #### Terraform Cloud

-This repository is connected to Terraform Cloud where it is automatically planned and then manually applied whenever a new tag is created.
+This repository is connected to Terraform Cloud where it is planned and then manually applied whenever a new tag is created.

-The branch used in Terraform Cloud is the `Build` branch, which gets created on every new version.
-This branch is the same as master, but it also contains the build files for the frontend application.
-A tag is automatically created through GitHub actions when a PR is merged into Main.
+Prod and staging live as separate workspaces in Terraform Cloud.
+The branch used in Terraform Cloud is `main` for the staging environment, and `prod` for the production environment.
+The `prod` branch is merged from main after the staging environment is tested.
+Terraform is not set up to automatically listen for changes on the branches (TODO), and a manual update of the target branch might be required to plan a new version.

+When a planned version is applied, the changed environments are pushed to Heroku

 #### Heroku

 We are using terraform to describe the infrastructure, which can be found in the `/infrastructure` folder.
 In addition to this the backend/bot have `Procfile`, `runtime.txt`, and `.locales` files that describe the process, heroku runtime and additional locales to include.
 While the frontend have `.static` in the `public` folder to indicate the application folder for the nginx buildpacker, and a `.gitignore` file to keep the files and folder in git.

 1. Go into the `infrastructure` folder and run `terraform apply` (not needed if using Terraform Cloud).
-2. Go to the app settings of the frontend app in Heroku at `https://dashboard.heroku.com/apps/pizzabot-v2-stag-frontend/settings` (where the text after `/apps/` will be your app's name) and under `Domains` copy the `DNS Target`.
+2. Go to the app settings of the frontend app in Heroku and under `Domains` copy the `DNS Target`.
-3. Go to the app settings of the backend app in Heroku at `https://dashboard.heroku.com/apps/pizzabot-v2-stag-backend/settings` (where the text after `/apps/` will be your app's name) and under `Domains` copy the `DNS Target`.
+3. Go to the app settings of the backend app in Heroku and under `Domains` copy the `DNS Target`.
 4. Create a CNAME record with the hostname specified in the main terraform file for both the frontend and the backend and point them to the `DNS TARGET`s from heroku.
-After a while routing and SSL should work flawlesly.
+After a while routing and SSL should work flawlessly.

 Infrastructure:

-- Backend-app: contains the database, papertrail instance, Rabbitmq instance, and backend application
+- prod/stag-backend: contains the database, papertrail instance, Rabbitmq instance, and backend application
-- Bot-app: contains an attachement to the database, an attachement to the papertrail instance, an attachement to the Rabbitmq instance, the bot worker
+- prod/stag-bot: contains an attachement to the database, an attachement to the papertrail instance, an attachement to the Rabbitmq instance, the bot worker
-- Frontend-app: contains a nginx instance with the build files from the `public` folder
+- prod/stag-frontend: contains source code of the Next.js-application, which is automatically detected and built by Heroku.
+The app is then automatically launched using by heroku with `npm run start`, where the correct port is provided with the env-var `$PORT`.

+**NOTE** Promoting apps from staging to prod has not been tested.
+We manually apply new prod and staging instances using Terraform.

 ## Tests